 Sabir received BE Electrical(Telecommunication) Engineering degree from National University of Sciences and Technology(NUST) Pakistan.
 He is doing his Master studies in Communication and Information Technology(CIT) at the University of Bremen.
 He is currently working on DigiLab4U (Serious Gaming in laboratory-based teaching), E-civeles and RU EU projects.

 Previously he has worked almost 3.5 years in Telecomm Industry of Pakistan.
-He has experience in project management assistance, planning and deployment of infrastructure, training and customer support.
+He has experience in project management assistance, planning and deployment of communication infrastructure, training and customer support.

 Prabahan completed his Bachelors from Kolkata, India in Instrumentation and Control Engineering and currently doing his masters in Control Microsystems and Microelectronics (CMM) in the University of Bremen since April 2018.
 Currently he is working on DigiLab4U (Serious Gaming in laboratory-based teaching) and ELLIOT.

 Previously he has worked for Amazon India for almost 1 year.